PacificBiosciences/apps-scripts/Reseq_BigGenome/README.md

 [GNU parallel](https://www.gnu.org/software/parallel/)

 ## 3_mergeReseqJobs.sh
-*Modify resulting BAM files from Resequencing Jobs to remove lower quality alignments*
+*Rewrite resulting BAM files from resequencing jobs to remove lower quality alignments*

-For each of these reads, the BAM files are queried and the alignment with the better (more negative) BLASR score is retained while the other is omitted.
+Pairs of BAM files from the two resquencing jobs are queried for shared reads and the alignment with the better (more negative) BLASR score is retained while the other is omitted.
+Resequencing chunks the subreads in a reproducible manner such that this can be done in parallel.

 NOTE: New BAM files are written to the local directory.